Pensthorpe Natural Park

 Facilities: Breakfasts, lunches, afternoon teas in the popular Courtyard Café.
 Experience in catering for groups with lunch menu options available to pre-order. *Pre-booking essential for afternoon teas.
 Min of 24hrs notice.

 Disabled Access: The park has designated paths for wheelchairs and pushchairs.
-Some pathways out to the further reaches of the reserve are not suitable.
+Some pathways out to the further reaches of the reserve are not suitable, but mobility scooters are available to hire.
 Disabled parking and toilet facilities available.

 Events: Seasonal garden and wildlife walks and talks scheduled throughout the year, including some 'out of hours' opportunities.
 See website for details.